sverweij/dependency-cruiser/doc/options-reference.md

 ## markdown

-> The markdown reporter is a keeper, but the reporterOptions.markdown interface
-> below is _experimental_ and might change without a major version bump.

 The `markdown` reporter by default delivers a report approximately as complete as the `err-html` reporter, including a title, a summary section, a details section and a footer.
 It might be you don't need that in your target situation (e.g. in a